jarioksa/natto/README.md

 Currently **natto** contains

- * Rao's quadratic entropy and corresponding dissimilarities.
+ * Rao's quadratic entropy, corresponding dissimilarities and compatible data standardization.
  * Polar Ordination A.K.A.
 Bray-Curtis Ordination.
  * Orlóci's Position Vector Ordination and a related method using species as ordination axes.